 - Unit Previews, Summaries and Texas STAAR lessons do not count towards course progress.

-- As with tests, the passing score for Midterm and Final Exams is 80% or higher.
+- The passing score for Exams is 75% or higher.

 eTAP has a feature to view a transcipt